Klem-Research-Group/Klem-Research-Group.github.io/content/authors/admin/_index.md

 ---

 Prof. Heidi Klem is a computational biophysical chemist specializing in enzyme modeling, with expertise in quantum mechanics (QM), molecular dynamics (MD), and software development.
-At LSU her research group applies and develops computational approaches to study enzymes for applications in pastic recycling and antibiotic resistance.
+At LSU her research group applies and develops computational approaches to study enzymes for applications in plastic recycling and antibiotic resistance.